LAVA-LAB/FBA/ReadMe.md

 $ bash run_all_experiments.sh
 ```

-## 7. Inspect the results
+## 5. Inspect the results

 All results are stored in the `output/` folder.
 When running a new benchmark instance, a new folder is created that contains the application name and the current datetime, such as `FiAB_<model>_<more options>_<date>/`.

 Within this folder, all results specific to that single iteration are saved.
-This includes:
+This includes, for example:

 - The PRISM model files in explicit format (a `.lab`, `.sta`, and `.tra` and `.pctl` file are created).
 - An Excel file that describes all results, such as the optimal policy, model size, run times, etc., of the current iteration.